SWOX® SKIN PROTECTION

 Take it from World Surf League pro surfer Jordy Smith: “For me personally, professional sun protection is essential for my sport.
 I surf four, five or six hours a day.
 I’m not just exposed to the sun, but also to salt water and nature’s elements.
 If there is one thing I can rely on, it’s SWOX.
 Their mineral sports sunscreen is really waterproof, so I can surf long sessions and just concentrate on my sport without having to worry about getting sunburned –– day after day, week after week.
 I want to be able to surf at this level for more than just a couple of years –– I want to do this sport for the rest of my life.
 That’s only possible if I take good care of my skin. ”

-It all began in the water, during a surf trip in Australia in 2009.
+It all began in the water, during a surf trip in Australia.
 Three friends and surfers from Germany, Tim, Ralph and Max, couldn’t find a sunscreen on the market that would give them the high level of protection and performance they needed to protect themselves from the elements while surfing.

 “The classic saying, “only a surfer knows the feeling”, also rings true in that moment when you come up from a duck dive and you want to paddle straight for the next wave, but your sunscreen is burning your eyes”, says Max.
 “Stinging eyes, slippery hands, rashes from sweat mixed and sun lotion…everyone who is active outdoors knows what that feels like!”